Industries Fusion Computing Serves

 Non-profits and accounting firms also fall under PIPEDA at the Office of the Privacy Commissioner of Canada.
 The IT controls that satisfy each regulator are not interchangeable.
 Sources: flsc.ca, lso.ca, cpaontario.ca, ciro.ca, ipc.on.ca, priv.gc.ca.

-The Canadian Anti-Fraud Centre received 108,878 fraud reports in 2024 with reported losses of over CA$638 million, and estimates only 5 to 10 percent of victims report.
+According to the Canadian Anti-Fraud Centre, it received 108,878 fraud reports in 2024 with reported losses of over CA$638 million, and estimates only 5 to 10 percent of victims report.
 Vertical-aware delivery means the playbook addresses the attack pattern the regulator actually warns about.
 Sources: cyber.gc.ca, antifraudcentre-centreantifraude.ca.

 Sector breach economics: what the regulator differential actually costs

-Sector breakouts in the same report put healthcare highest at US$7.42M average breach cost (the 15th consecutive year as the costliest sector).
+According to IBM’s Cost of a Data Breach Report 2025, healthcare ranks highest at US$7.42M average breach cost (the 15th consecutive year as the costliest sector).
 Financial services lands second at US$6.08M, professional services (which includes law and accounting) at US$5.08M.
 Breach lifecycle averaged 241 days to identify and contain across all sectors.

 The cost differential between sectors is the regulator differential.
 Healthcare answers to PHIPA + CPSO.
 Financial answers to OSFI + provincial regulators.
 The evidence each demands costs more to assemble after an incident than before.
 Sources: ibm.com/reports/data-breach (2025 edition).

-OPC PIPEDA breach reports across Canadian sectors: The Office of the Privacy Commissioner of Canada received 681 mandatory breach reports under PIPEDA in the 2023-2024 fiscal year, affecting an estimated 25 million Canadians.
+OPC PIPEDA breach reports across Canadian sectors: According to the Office of the Privacy Commissioner of Canada, the OPC received 681 mandatory breach reports under PIPEDA in the 2023 to 2024 fiscal year, affecting an estimated 25 million Canadians.

 The pattern holds across verticals.
 The attack surface is the Microsoft 365 tenant and the practice-management software.
 The regulator is whoever governs the data inside it.
 The evidence the regulator wants is documented controls plus an incident-reporting log.
 Sources: priv.gc.ca/en/opc-news/news-and-announcements (2024 annual report).